 Through a frequently asked question (FAQ), the SBA has issued the following safe harbor and additional guidance about how they will review the good faith certification:

 The above guidance should provide some comfort to borrowers that were evaluating whether the loan should be paid by May 14, 2020.
 However, for those borrowers with loans greater than $2 million it is still unknown what criteria the SBA will use to evaluate if the business made a good faith certification with respect to the necessity of the loan.
-Therefore, we continue to recommend that borrowers carefully review and document their financial situation to meet the certification that the loan was necessary to continue ongoing operations.
+Therefore, our small business advisory services group continues to recommend that borrowers carefully review and document their financial situation to meet the certification that the loan was necessary to continue ongoing operations.